-Tip: Matrox Card Only.
-Enable w/Alpha when external video with alpha is required.
-Two of the video inputs to the Matrox board are combined to be the fill and key.
-Input A and B will be combined and input C and D will be combined, respectively.
+• Specifically for Matrox cards: Enable w/Alpha when external video with alpha is required.
+On the Matrox board, two of the video inputs will be combined in pairs, to serve both fill and key.
+Input A and B will be combined, and input C and D will be combined, respectively.